calebbarzee/calebbarzee.github.io/articles/gen_ai_blog1.md

 ## Conclusion: the key is interactivity

 You may have already come to the same conclusion.
-Regardless, my case for interactivity being the core feature of utilizing ai is as follows: computer computes, not think →
+Regardless, my case for interactivity being the core feature of utilizing ai is as follows:

+computer computes, not thinks →

-ai model computes, not think →
+ai model computes, not thinks →

 human thinks →